Himanshu-Dodiya/Hacknuthon_4.0/README.md

 # Hacknuthon_4.0
 ```
-NOTE :- every single file is an different system or say different server so all need to be started.
+NOTE :- every single file is an different system or say different server so all server(File) need to be started.
 ```

 ## How To Start Server